Last Updated March 2022 by Crystallace

 7. Healthcare Compliance

 Healthcare companies often hire risk management personnel to review their internal compliance rules and manage onsite events.
+This is a field I have worked in personally.
+It offers a 9-5 with benefits and doesn’t carry the stress of being someone’s lawyer.
+Highly recommended.

 8. Non Profit Executive

 Medium to Large sized non-profit organizations often have lawyers at their senior level.
 These roles are typically not practice inclusive and don’t require a bar license.
+These roles are great resume boosters and often start as volunteer positions but with experience can easily turn into a paid position.

 9. Banking Compliance